chriskormaris/NeuralNetworksInNumPy/README.md

 train algorithm: gradient ascent
 Bias terms are used.

-The precision that is achieved is: 94.7 %
+The precision that has been achieved is: 94.7 %

 ## NeuralNetworksSpamHamClassification